namelivia/mysql-to-laravel-seed/README.md

 those columns will be included in the migration files, but containing empty values, you should fill in those values if you want with your favorite text editor.

-The command-line usage is:
+The command-line usage is:<br />
 ./database-to-seed -h hostname -u username -p password -d database -s schema

-hostname -> Hostname of the MySQL server containg the source database. username -> Username for the MySQL source database. password -> Password for the MySQL source database. database -> Source database name. schema -> Relative path for the schema file.
+hostname -> Hostname of the MySQL server containg the source database.<br />
+username -> Username for the MySQL source database.<br />
+password -> Password for the MySQL source database.<br />
+database -> Source database name.<br />
+schema -> Relative path for the schema file.<br />

 Eg. ./database-to-seed -h localhost -u someUser -p somePassword -d someDatabase -s ./schema.php